Earth1998/MCSA/README.md

 ```
 The implementations of the continual self-supervised adversarial learning module (CSSAL) can be found in 'uad.py'.
-The implementations of the plug-in pharmacogenomic interpretable module (PIPGIM) and Interpretability-consistency regularization (CREG/IRST) can be found in 'pipgim.py'.
+The implementations of the plug-in pharmacogenomic interpretable module (PIPGIM) can be found in 'pipgim.py'.
+The implementations of the interpretability-consistency regularization (CREG/IRST) can be found in 'pipgim.py'.
 ```

 ### Usage